 The Line Interactive UPS system uses an active voltage regulator (AVR) to control the voltage seen by the load during normal operation; this method ensures that the load has a constant voltage applied to it.
-Again, these Uninterruptible Power Supplies are more suitable for smaller office environment loads and generally are restricted to a maximum of 10kVA.
+Additionally, these Uninterruptible Power Supplies are more suitable for small office environment loads and restricted to a maximum of 10kVA.

-Traditionally, for larger load requirements, the Double Conversion UPS system has been favoured.
+Traditionally, for larger load requirements, the Double Conversion UPS system is prefered.
 Basically it consists of a rectifier, battery, inverter and static switch.
 This is generally termed as a True On-line UPS.
-The term ‘True On-Line’ is used because this type of UPS will really protect your mission critical equipment to the point that if you remove its power source and then re-instigate the power, there will be no effect on your equipment.
+The term ‘True On-Line’ is used, as this type of UPS will protect your mission critical equipment.
+Even to the point that removing its power source and then re-instigating the power, will have not effect on your equipment.

-The double conversion Uninterruptible Power Supply has the added advantage of what is generally called the static switch; this is an electronic changeover power switch, which selects the supply required for the load.
+The double conversion Uninterruptible Power Supply has the added advantage of having a static switch.
+This is an electronic changeover power switch, which selects the supply required for the load.
 The supply can be either the unprotected utility mains supply or the fully protected inverter supply.
 This feature can be very useful in the event of an overload that is beyond the rating of the inverter.
-The load will be automatically transferred without loss to the utility mains supply, transferring back to the protected inverter supply when the fault has been removed.
+The load will automatically transfer without loss to the utility mains supply.
+Transferring back to the protected inverter supply when the fault is removed.

 Search – Knowledge Base